JoshuaKGoldberg/Goldblog/content/blog/2022-in-review/index.md

 _Learning TypeScript_ was released, I've spoken at several great in-person conferences, and I have multiple exciting ones lined up for 2023 already.
 What a year!

-I like looking back at large time periods to reflect on the major events that happened during them.
-Let's do that now for the past year.

 ![Me laughing and speaking with a conference mic on my face, wearing a white t-shirt with small pink flamingos, holding a cup of water](./me-laughing-on-stage.jpg)

 <em style="display:block;margin-bottom:2rem;text-align:center;">
 Me speaking at LeadDev 2022 in Berlin.
 Fun patterns on solid color shirts is definitely still my vibe.
 </em>

+I like looking back at large time periods and the major events that happened during them.
+It's useful to reflect back on what the most important happenings were, and to learn from any missed opportunities or mistakes.
+Let's do that now for my 2022.

 ## Biggest Accomplishments